 *If you happen to be in this part of town during April, you MUST make a visit to Baxter Gardens.
 Baxter Gardens is a private residence that opens its gardens to the public ONLY during the month of April as part of the Dogwood Arts Festival and is comprised of nine gardens that can be toured with the assistance of a printed map and self-directed guide provided onsite.

 |Litton's Restaurant||Louis’ Drive In||Sweet P’s|

-Before you get dinner, be sure to make a quick stop at Rita’s Bakery.
-Insider tip: get the thumbprint cookies.
-They always have a great selection, but if you’re around during Gameday you’ll be impressed with the confectionary dedication to our beloved Vols.
 Dinner time!
 You’ve got more decisions.
 For classic Italian American, you have to go to The Original Louis’ Drive In Restaurant.
 Litton’s is another great choice, and their dessert and bakery case is sure to get you into some delicious trouble.
-If you missed BBQ at lunch, you’ve got another chance with Sweet P’s.
+If you missed BBQ at lunch, you’ve got another chance with Sweet P’s (under construction at time of this posting).
 Insider tip: get the sampler so you can truly have it all!

 We hope we inspired you to visit the Fountain City neighborhood!
 Check out Knoxville’s other neighborhoods.